microsoftgraph/dotnetcore-console-sample/day22-intune/README.md

 ## Step 2: Extend the application with IntuneHelper class

+In this step you will create a Helper method that encapsulates the logic for interacting with Intune and then add calls to the console application created in the [Device Code Flow](../day20-devicecode/).

+ > **Important:** Ensure that you follow the steps from Day 20 Device Code Flow exercise or today's application updates will not leverage the proper authentication flow necessary to be successful.

 1. Create a new file in the `Helpers` folder called `IntuneHelper.cs`.
 1. Replace the contents of `IntuneHelper.cs` with the following code: